fullstack-hy2020/fullstack-hy2020.github.io/src/content/2/en/part2b.md

 ```

-The placeholder text stored as the initial value of the <em>newNote</em> state appears in the <i>input</i> element but the input text can't be edited.
+The placeholder text stored as the initial value of the <em>newNote</em> state appears in the <i>input</i> element, but the input text can't be edited.
 The console displays a warning that gives us a clue as to what might be wrong:

 ![](../../images/2/7e.png)

 Since we assigned a piece of the <i>App</i> component's state as the <i>value</i> attribute of the input element, the <i>App</i> component now [controls](https://reactjs.org/docs/forms.html#controlled-components) the behavior of the input element.

-In order to enable editing for the input element we have to register an <i>event handler</i> that synchronizes the changes made to the input with the component's state:
+In order to enable editing of the input element, we have to register an <i>event handler</i> that synchronizes the changes made to the input with the component's state:

 ```js
 const App = (props) => {